aRY4bn/js4bughunters/XSS/README.md

 This attack occurs whenever we can load a JavaScript code in the DOM of the desired page.

+this attack aims the Victim's browser , not the server!

 - bypass SOP: